 After this is determined, the print supplier invests in ways in which its CO2 output can be lessened or even reversed to balance the entire print process.

-These are just some of the ways a print supplier can use sustainable printing methods to lower their environmental impact.
 As someone who is in need of professional print services, how can you ensure your print supplier is using the most eco-friendly practices as possible?
 The first thing you can do is use our Green Printing Checklist.

 Determine if Your Print Supplier Is Eco-Friendly

 The Green Printing Checklist is the one-stop document you need to discover the best eco-friendly printing practices.
 You can use it when deciding which print supplier to work with, as it gives you the info on requirements a green printer should fit.